 - Roll it across to your left hand while keeping your hips completely still.

 - Roll it back.
-That is one rep.
+That’s one rep.

 Sets and reps: 3 sets of 8 reps.

 Watch for this: The moment your hips rotate or dip, the core work stops.
-This exercise is only doing its job when your hips stay perfectly level the entire time.
-Slow the pass down if needed.The moment your hips rotate, reset — that’s where the core work stops.
+This exercise only does its job when your hips stay perfectly level the entire time.
+Slow the pass down if needed.

-Muscles worked: Rectus abdominis, hip flexors, shoulders
+Muscles worked: Rectus abdominis, hip flexors, shoulders Starting weight: 4–6 lbs

 How to do it: